BurlingtonCodeAcademy/webdev-prework/03_strings.md

 #### Single vs. Double Quotes

 It's possible to create a String with either single quotes, or double quotes at the beginning and end.
 There is a recommendation to use single quotes that much of the JavaScript community follows for consistency, but it is not a requirement.
-The rule you'll need to remember to follow is this; If you start a **String** with single quotes, you **must** end it with single quotes, and if you start it with double quotes, then you must finish it with double quotes.
+The rule you'll need to remember to follow is this; If you start a **String** with single-quotes, you **must** end it with single-quotes, and if you start it with double-quotes, then you must finish it with double-quotes.

 You might be asking yourself, "What if I need to use quotes within my String?".
 To answer that question, read on to the next section.